apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/index.md

 The `protoc` program automatically looks for `protoc-gen-swift` in your `PATH` and uses it.

-Each `.proto` input file gets translated to a corresponding `.pb.swift` file in the output directory.
+The plugin translates each `.proto` input file to a corresponding `.pb.swift` file in the output directory.

 #### How to Specify Code-Generation Options

-The plugin tries to use reasonable default behaviors for the code it generates, but there are a few things that can be configured to specific needs.
+The plugin tries to use reasonable default behaviors for the code it generates, but you can configure a few things to specific needs.

 You can use the `--swift_opt` argument to `protoc` to pass options to the